Skip to Content

 While the VA offers these exceptions, lenders also have their own standards that might affect occupancy requirements.

-There’s also a unique wrinkle for VA Streamline refinance loans.
-In these cases, veterans only have to certify that they previously occupied the home.
+There’s also a unique case for VA Streamline refinance loans.
+In these cases, Veterans only have to certify that they previously occupied the home.

 VA lenders need to prove that you plan to use your VA loan to purchase a home as your primary residence, so you must agree to occupy the house yourself for at least 12 months.
 After that, you can rent out your current home without having to refinance.